Lisa Rinna: 1984–1999: Career beginnings and early work in soap opera

-1992–1999: Soap opera stardom

-In 1992, she first played the character of Billie Reed on NBC's Days of Our Lives.
-Her character earned Rinna two consecutive Soap Opera Digest Awards.
-She departed in 1995, but reprised the role in 2002, 2012, and 2018.

-She then made the jump to primetime television, portraying Taylor McBride on Aaron Spelling's Melrose Place from 1996 to 1998.
+Rinna achieved her breakthrough in 1992, after she landed the role of Billie Reed in the NBC soap opera Days of Our Lives.
+Her portrayal of Billie earned her the award for Outstanding Female Newcomer at the 1994 Soap Opera Digest Awards.
+In 1995, she and Robert Kelker-Kelly won the award for Hottest Soap Couple at the 1995 Soap Opera Digest Awards.
+She departed from Days the same year.
+She transitioned into primetime television in 1996, portraying Taylor McBride on the Aaron Spelling-produced soap opera Melrose Place until 1998.

-In 1998, Rinna, while six months pregnant with her first daughter, posed for a nude pictorial ("Melrose Mom," its title, paid tribute to her role in Melrose Place) and cover shoot for the September issue of Playboy magazine.
+In 1998, Rinna, while six months pregnant with her first daughter, posed nude for the Playboy magazine pictorial "Melrose Mom," (its title paid tribute to her role in Melrose Place) for the September issue.
 She later recounted the instructions given to her by Playboy photographer Deborah Anderson: "'I do not want you long and sinewy and angular and muscular.
 I want you soft...'
 This was really hard for me because being 35 years old and posing for Playboy, you want to amp it up."

 Through the late 1990s, Rinna appeared in a series of television films, including Lifetime's Sex, Lies & Obsession opposite her husband Harry Hamlin, based on Hamlin's real life sex addiction and alcoholism.